Nick Tiano

-Nicklas Vincent Tiano (born December 10, 1996) is an American football quarterback for the St. Louis BattleHawks of the XFL.
+Nicklas Vincent Tiano (born December 10, 1996) is an American former professional football quarterback.
 He played college football for Mississippi State before transferring to Chattanooga.
-He also played for the Houston Texans of the National Football League (NFL), and had brief stints with the Toronto Argonauts and Montreal Alouettes of the Canadian Football League (CFL).
+He also was a member of the Houston Texans of the National Football League (NFL), and had brief stints with the Toronto Argonauts and Montreal Alouettes of the Canadian Football League (CFL).

-Early life and high school career
+Early life

 Tiano was born on December 10, 1996, in Chattanooga, Tennessee.
 He played high school football for Baylor School in Chattanooga.
 He was the top quarterback recruit for the class of 2015 in Tennessee at Baylor School.
 He was a consensus three-star athlete.
 In his senior season he was 137 of 224 for 2,096 yards, sixteen touchdowns, and three touchdowns in 2014.
 He committed to Mississippi State University in June 2014.